zxdavb/evohome-async/README.md

 Python client to _asynchronously_ access the [Total Connect Comfort](https://international.mytotalconnectcomfort.com/Account/Login) RESTful API.

 It is based upon https://github.com/watchforstock/evohome-client, but async-aware.
-That is, it exposes a superset of the **evohome-client** schema (same namespace, same JSON), but with some notable differences between the two (see below).
+That is, it exposes a superset of the **evohome-client** schema (similar namespace, similar JSON), but with some notable differences between the two (see below).

 It provides support for Honeywell/Resideo TCC-based systems, such as **Evohome**, **Round Thermostat**, **VisionPro** and others:
  - it supports _only_ EU/EMEA-based systems, please use [somecomfort](https://github.com/mkmer/AIOSomecomfort) for US-based systems